Do you have PCOS?

-- Refined carbohydrates & Foods made with white flour - This includes pasta, bagels, pizzas, bread, rolls, cereals, snacks, sweets, pastries and so on.
+- Refined carbohydrates & Foods made with white flour – This includes pasta, bagels, pizzas, bread, rolls, cereals, snacks, sweets, pastries, and so on.
 These all contain white flour which is rapidly absorbed and promotes insulin resistance.

 - Excess sugar – Do your best to avoid foods with ADDED sugar.
 You can find the amount of sugar in food by looking at the nutrition label under the tag “sugars”.
 Keep the total amount of sugar that you consume below 30 grams per day.

-- Processed foods - Processed foods include foods which are boxed or packaged and contain multiple ingredients.
+- Processed foods – Processed foods include foods that are boxed or packaged and contain multiple ingredients.
 You should be able to easily identify what your food is made of.
-For instance: an apple doesn't need a nutrition label because it is made up of an apple.
+For instance: an apple doesn’t need a nutrition label because it is made up of an apple.
 A pre-made pizza contains probably 15+ ingredients which are all processed.

 - Soda & Other sugary drinks – Sugar drinks, even fruit drinks, can impact insulin levels and lead to insulin resistance.
 Avoid these even if they are diet or do not contain added sugar.